-Several standard protocols and procedures have been incorporated as part of the proposed Project and would be implemented prior to and throughout the investigations.
-These standard protocols and procedures are listed below and described further in Appendix B of the Draft EA/IS.
+Several standard protocols and procedures have been incorporated as part of the Proposed Project and would be implemented prior to and throughout the investigations.
+These standard protocols and procedures are listed below and described further in Appendix B of the Draft IS.

-- Stormwater Pollution Prevention Plan and Best Management Practices pursuant to the State Water Resources Control Board's National Pollutant Discharge Elimination System General Permit for Storm Water Discharges Associated with Construction and Land Disturbance Activities. - Spill Prevention and Hazardous Materials Management. - Standard Fugitive Dust Control. - Standard Measures to Reduce Equipment Usage and Exhaust. - Traffic Management and Hazards. - Emergency Access. - Health and Safety Plan. - Fire Prevention and Suppression at Investigation Locations.
+- Stormwater Pollution Prevention Plan (SWPPP) and Best Management Practices (BMPs) - Spill Prevention and Hazardous Materials Management - Standard Fugitive Dust Control - Standard Measures to Reduce Equipment Usage and Exhaust - Traffic Management and Hazards - Emergency Access - Health, Safety, Security and Environmental Plan (HSSE Plan) - Fire Prevention and Suppression at Investigation Locations